Revealed: The Cat Fleas Life-Cycle

 What Do Cat Flea Eggs Look Like?

-Once the female cat flea has been successfully mated and appropriately fed, she begins laying eggs at a rate of twenty or so per day.
+A female cat flea has been successfully mated and appropriately fed at this stage in the life cycle.
+She begins laying eggs at a rate of twenty or so per day.

-Cat fleas usually lay eggs on the host animal, but because they have no viscosity eggs quickly fall off.
+Cat fleas usually lay eggs on the host animal, but eggs quickly fall off because they have no viscosity.
 As the cat moves around, eggs drop onto floor coverings, bedding and sofas, etc.

 The cat flea will lay many hundreds of eggs during her lifetime, which could be as long as a year!